venkateshchikoti/hodorbot/README.md

 ```
 ### Usage
-* clone into your workspace
+* clone into your workspace.
 * replace your Firebase app link in index.html for comments box to work.